aritheprogramer/chesscom-bot/README.md

 ## 🖥️ Disclaimer and Support

 This project was developed and tested on **macOS** and has **not been tested on other platforms**.
+The program itself is in **French 🇫🇷**, I may do a language update in the future.
 If you encounter any issues or bugs, please open an issue on the [GitHub repository](https://github.com/aritheprogramer/chesscom-bot) to report them.

 ---